molecule/molecule.github.io/_trips/hiking-in-tent-rocks-new-mexico.md

 The first part of the hike is through a gorgeous slot canyon.
 It's pretty narrow in parts, but mostly flat and easy to walk.

-At about the 1.4 mile mark the slot canyon has come to an end, and it starts to head upwards.
+At about the 1.4 mile mark the slot canyon has come to an end, and the trail starts to head upwards.
 It's a little slippery, and fairly steep.
 There's one section where I had to use my hands going up and going down.
 If you're afraid of heights, or not sure of your footing you'll have a tough time here.
-However, it's also one of the prettiest spots, so if you only go halfway up you'll still get to enjoy the best view of the "tent rocks".
+However, halfway up the hill is also one of the prettiest spots, so if you only go halfway up you'll still get to enjoy the best view of the "tent rocks".

 <img style="border: 1px solid #000" alt="view of tent rocks" src="/src/img/tent-rocks/geologic-wonders.JPG">

-The peak provides a gorgeous view of the surrounding area, including Lake Cochiti off in the distance.
+Continuing up, the peak provides a gorgeous view of the surrounding area, including Lake Cochiti off in the distance.
 You can also walk along the ridge, getting views down into the slot canyon below.

 <div style="float: right; text-align:center; width:300px; padding:10px; font-size:8px; line-height:8px">
 <img src="/src/img/tent-rocks/view-into-canyon.JPG" alt="view of slot canyon" class="rotate90" style="border: 1px solid #000" />